slinberg-umass/slinberg.net/content/authors/admin/_index.md

 title: Steve Linberg
 ---

-Steve Linberg is a graduate student in the MS-DACSS program at the University of Massachusetts, Amherst; anticipated graduation May 2022.
-He is Senior Systems and Analytics Engineer at the Gandara Mental Health Center.
+I am a Masters student in the [DACSS program](https://www.umass.edu/sbs/data-analytics-and-computational-social-science-program) at the University of Massachusetts, Amherst; anticipated graduation May 2022.
+The day job is Senior Systems and Analytics Engineer at the [Gandara Mental Health Center](https://gandaracenter.org) in West Springfield, MA.